-Some of the railways that we intend to visit include, the Battlefield Line, Great Central Railway, the Lavender Line, Romney, Hythe & Dymchurch Railway, Wensleydale Railway, Gloucestershire Warwickshire Railway and the Bluebell Line to name but a few.
+Some of the railways that we intend to visit include, the Great Central Railway, Romney, Hythe & Dymchurch Railway, Wensleydale Railway, Gloucestershire Warwickshire Railway and the Bluebell Line to name but a few.

 Once we have received your booking, we will request from you information concerning any specific areas that may be important for you to visit.
 We will do all we can to comply to your request, as long as the site is within the geographical boundary of the tour.